Charkose Jhadi

 Charkose Jhadi (or in Nepali, चार कोशे झाडी) is the largest and the most dense forest in Nepal.
-It lies between Tarahara and Dharan in Eastern Nepal.
+It lies in Koshi district between Tarahara and Dharan in eastern Nepal.
 Koshi Highway runs through Charkose Jhadi linking Tarahara and Dharan.
-Charkose Jhadi is about 12km in width between Tarahara and Dharan and about 40km in length from Madhumalla in the east to Bharaul in the west.
-Charkose Jhadi is in Koshi district of Nepal.
-It is at coordinates 26°43'42"N 87°22'45"E, and has a total area of 80.31 km².
+It is about 40 km in length from Madhumalla in the east to Bharaul in the west.